magento/devdocs/guides/v2.0/mtf/features/reporting.md

 The Functional Testing Framework (FTF) provides a reporting tool, which logs failures or any other information for you during test run.

-The following image demonstrates example of general flow.
+The following image demonstrates example of a general flow.

 <a href="{{site.baseurl}}common/images/ftf-reporting-diagram.png" alt="Reporting mechanism diagram" target="_blank"><img src="{{site.baseurl}}common/images/ftf-reporting-diagram.png" /></a>